-Where's the science behind this?Updated a year ago
+Where's the science behind this?Updated 2 years ago

 PlantWave makes use of tools that have been around for more than a century and amplifies their power through digital and mobile technology.
 The circuitry used in PlantWave is the same as that which is used in a lie detector.
 It's called a psychogalvanometer and it measures galvanic resistance over time.
 Lie detectors were first applied to plants by an FBI interrogator, Cleve Backster back in the 1960s.
 He noticed plants seemed to respond to thoughts and emotions.
 Russian scientists also did similar experiments with similar results.
 More recent attempts to replicate the same results with similar experiments have been unsuccessful.
 That, however, doesn't mean plants aren't responding to people.
 It just means that there isn't sufficient evidence to support they are beyond a doubt responding to people.
 Let us not forget absence of evidence does not equal evidence of absence.